Teach Our Democratic Erosion Course

 Course Goals and Content

-Our course aims to equip students with the tools to understand the causes, dynamics, and consequences of democratic erosion around the world.
-It takes a nonpartisan, pluralistic, and comparative approach, examining cross-country trends while also narrowing in on key case studies.
+Our course equips students with the tools to understand the causes, dynamics, and consequences of democratic erosion around the world.
+It takes a nonpartisan, pluralistic, and comparative approach, examining cross-country trends while narrowing in on key case studies.

 Access